entrity/stackedit-computer-vision/papers-read/Detail/From 3D Scene Geometry to Human Workspace.md

 ## Data
 Working with indoor scenes.
 Scene geometry is represented as voxel-based Manhattan world.

 3D poses from mocap.
-Manually annotate "exemplar" pose (archetype?) and
+Manually annotate "exemplar" pose (archetype?) and support/interaction surfaces,

 ## Method
 Insight: only 2 constraints on pose relevant for embedding in 3D geometry:
 1. the space/volume occupied by pose
 2. the surfaces contacted by pose

 Discretize space around the human into blocks.
+Volume of blocks is 3x5x7 ($x\times y\times z$)
 1. Is block occupied by human?
 4. Does block require external support?
 In what direction?
 (Simplify by using only 3 orthogonal orientations for support)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwNzk0NjMyOCwtMTc1NDQyNzQxMV19
+eyJoaXN0b3J5IjpbLTU3MzIyNDA3MCwtMTc1NDQyNzQxMV19
 -->